Cold Weather Pet Safety

 As we get into the heart of winter, sometimes it's good to remind ourselves of some of the problems our pets face during the cold winter months.
 Some dogs and cats need minimal care, while others don't fare well at all.
 Taking some preventive measures can make winter easier for both you and your pets!

 For pets that spend more time inside during the winter, the indoor heat can take its toll on their skin and coat.
 It causes moisture loss and dry skin, resulting in uncomfortable itching.
-Their winter coat also becomes too much for them, and they'll start shedding to get comfortable again - the reason why many people feel their pet has been shedding all winter.
+Their winter coat becomes too much for them, and they start shedding to get comfortable again - the reason why many people feel their pet has been shedding all winter.

 Once the dead hair is removed, bathing helps clean the skin and replace the lost oils and moisture.
-Many forget that some dogs are itchy just from the winter grime of everyday living, so bathing is important for healthy breathing skin.
+Many people forget that some dogs are itchy just from the winter grime of everyday living, so bathing is important for healthy breathing skin.
 VET BASICS® Oatmeal Protein Shampoo

 every 2 weeks to rejuvenate the coat.
 Cream rinses help the coat repel moisture and ice, so they're great for dogs that spend time outside.
 They're most helpful when used in the cold of winter and in the hot summer sun.

 Rough ground and surfaces help wear down your pet's nails naturally, so it's easy to rely on nature to trim your pet's nails during the summer.
 However, nail trimming is often forgotten during the winter, which results in long nails that tend to break or crack, causing pain.

 Foot restraint is a submissive problem for pets, and many are uncomfortable with it.
 Before you trim for the first time, rub and massage your pet's feet when he is relaxed.
 This will help him realize that it's okay to let you restrain his feet.
 Start slow until you and your pet are comfortable.
 The Oster® Gentle Paws™ Nail Trimmer